 The Management Company may at any time at its own discretion issue additional units of the subfund to unitholders via the Depositary free of charge for the purpose of splitting units.
 When this is done, the unit split for all units issued is made using the same ratio.
+Unitholders may convert all or some of their units into units of a different sub-fund.
+Units are converted on the basis of the next calculated unit value of the sub-fund concerned, taking account of a conversion commission where appropriate.

 In compliance with CSSF Circular 04/146, the Management Company prohibits all practices associated with market timing/late trading.
 The Management Company is entitled to reject applications for subscription and/or conversion from an investor if it suspects that the investor is applying such practices.
 In this case the Management Company reserves the right to take all necessary measures in order to protect the remaining investors.